The cosmetic industry is shrouded in secrecy.

 - Was the packaging appealing

-If we are not happy with the research, then the product is retested ,until we are satisfied with the survey and the quality of the product.
+If I am not happy with the research, then the product is retested, until I am satisfied with the survey and the quality of the product.

 This is an important part of the product development process.

-If we choose to have specific claims on a skin care product, it is important that we scientifically substantiate these claims.
+If I choose to make specific claims on a personal care product, it is really important that I scientifically substantiate these claims.

-This is beyond our remit, and something we contract out to a lab.
+This is beyond my remit, and something I usually contract out to a lab.

-We want all of our products to be FRESH, LIVE and NATURAL, so that our customers skin cells, can harness the full enzymatic benefit from the potent ingredients.
+I want all of my products to be as FRESH, LIVE and NATURAL as possible, so that my customers skin cells, can harness the full enzymatic benefit from the potent ingredients.

-It is important to us, that the ingredients in the formulas work on a cellular level.
+It is important to me that the ingredients in the formulas work on a cellular level, because I am all about returning the skin back to optimum health.

-Many skincare products that have been lining the supermarket shelves for months, have lost a lot of their active ingredients.
+Many skincare products, line the supermarket shelves for months at a time, which in reality, means they have lost a lot of their active ingredients.

-In order to manage quality control, we create all of our formulations in house, so that we can control the potent activity of our formulas.
+In order to manage quality control, I create all of my formulations in house, so that I can control the potent activity of our formulas.

 So as you can see, a lot goes into the product development process.